 Don’t write us another check to pay your bill.
 By using electronic funds transfer you can have your monthly bill automatically paid from your bank account.
 Please contact us at firstname.lastname@example.org or at 618-526-7282 to enroll.
 This service is also free to members of CCEC!

 Look up your bill, and past bills, pay your bill with a credit card, and more by registering and logging into our SmartHub.
 We accept Visa, Mastercard, Discover, and most Debit Cards for a one-time, or automatically recurring payment.
 All you need is a recent electric bill and an e-mail address and you’re ready to begin!

 High Usage / High Power Bills

-The questions and guidelines found in the booklet, “Your Family is Unique” could help you find the answers to some of the questions you may have, and is also available at our office.
+The questions and guidelines found in the booklet, “Your Unique Energy Needs” could help you find the answers to some of the questions you may have, and is also available at our office.
 High energy usage can be contributed to poor home construction and poor insulation.
 Perform a home energy audit to help find out where all of your energy is going.